Insurance For New Cars Versus Used Cars

 The Benefit of Gap Coverage

-If you have a loan or a lease on a new vehicle, you can benefit from purchasing gap coverage.
+If you have a loan or a lease on a new car, you can benefit from purchasing gap coverage.
 This will raise your premium price somewhat, but can save you from financial disaster if your new car gets totaled.

 Essentially, gap coverage protects you from paying the balance between your car’s actual cash value (estimated value) and how much you still owe on your loan.